-Since the Nikon D600 DSLR has been released this morning, I have been receiving a number of emails and comments about it from our readers.
-Looks like there is some confusion about the capabilities and limitations of the camera.
-A number of online resources are talking about the D600 and thanks to some famous bloggers, people now think that the D600 has serious problems.
-I am not here to defend the camera that I have not touched yet, but I would like to clarify these issues so that there is no misunderstanding or confusion.
+Since the Nikon D600 and D610 DSLRs have been released, we have been receiving a number of comments about it from our readers.
+Looks like there is some confusion about the capabilities and limitations of these cameras.
+A number of online resources are talking about the D600 / D610 and people now think that these cameras have serious limitations.
+I am not here to defend the cameras that I have thoroughly reviewed, but I would like to clarify some of the issues that were brought up, so that there is no misunderstanding or confusion.

-After I posted the Nikon D600 Sample Images, some of our readers started questioning the quality of the camera, blaming softer images (particularly from the owl shot) on the camera.
+After I posted the Nikon D600 Review, some of our readers started questioning the quality of the camera, blaming softer images on the camera.
 First of all (and I am sure most photographers already know this), the softness of images has little to do with the camera.
-Even the cheapest entry-level DSLRs like the D3200 are capable of producing very sharp images.
+Even the cheapest entry-level DSLRs are capable of producing very sharp images.
 Take a look at my article on making sharp images and you will know exactly what I mean.

 Second, anyone who has ever shot with the Nikon 200-400mm f/4 VR (I own one) knows very well that it is not a good lens to be coupled with teleconverters.
 In fact, the only TC it works well with is the Nikon TC-14E II, which provides 1.4x magnification.
-The TC-20E III (see my Nikon TC-20E III Review) that Florian Schulz used in the shot makes the Nikon 200-400mm f/4 VR a 400-800mm lens and if it was not for the AF system on the D600 that can take f/8 lenses, he would have never been able to autofocus with it.
-The fact that he got the bird in focus at 800mm and reasonably sharp at wide open aperture of f/8 is already a big achievement.
+The TC-20E III (see my Nikon TC-20E III Review) that we have used for some of the shots makes the Nikon 200-400mm f/4 VR a 400-800mm lens and if it was not for the AF system on the D600 that can take f/8 lenses, we would have never been able to autofocus with it.
+The fact that we got the bird in focus at 800mm and reasonably sharp at wide open aperture of f/8 is already a big achievement.
 If you don’t believe me, mount the Nikon 200-400mm with the TC-20E III on the Nikon D700 or D3s and try to do it yourself.

 The owl shot is pretty sharp for 800mm wide open.
-Nobody would post an image like this full-size.
 Some sharpening in post and down-sampling a little will make the image look superb.
-I took the same image in Photoshop, down-sampled to 1200 pixels wide and applied Unsharp Mask with value 50 and 1px radius.
+I took one of the images into Photoshop, down-sampled to 1200 pixels wide and applied Unsharp Mask with value 50 and 1px radius.
 Here is the result: